Banner

 |

-Tip: Numbers may vary across platforms—due to differences in coverage, indexing, and citation-tracking methods.
+Tip: Numbers may vary across platforms, due to differences in coverage, indexing, and citation-tracking methods.

-Usage Metrics
+Usage metrics

 Usage metrics show how often your publication is accessed (e.g., views, downloads), even when it’s not cited.
+Usage metrics can help demonstrate early or public interest; and are useful for newer or non-traditional outputs.
+They can be found in the following types of places:

-- Publisher’s website (abstract or download page)
+- Publisher’s website, usually the abstract or download page

-- Author dashboard or contact with publisher
+- Author dashboard or from the publisher

-- Institutional repository.
-Including MRU's repository where views and downloads are displayed on item pages.
+- Institutional repository, Including MRU's repository where views and downloads are displayed on item pages.

 Example Download trends |